-Pass criteria Distinction criteria CI21 Works with the team and with partner organisations to identify and articulate clear and shared objectives which are defined in a shared plan that gives focus to the work.
+Pass criteria Distinction criteria

+CI21 Works with the team and with partner organisations to identify and articulate clear and shared objectives which are defined in a shared plan that gives focus to the work.
 (S11) CI22 Some evidence of ability to collect and interpret data/information to inform both strategy and practice.
 (S12) CI23 Sets high expectations for the quality of professional practice across the team and provides systemic opportunities to enhance and refresh practice including assessment and safeguarding practices.
 (S13) CI24 Provides regular opportunities for children, young people and families to give and receive ideas to achieve service improvement and ensures appropriate information is shared to inform decision making.
 (S14) CI25 Effectively models a range of negotiation skills with own team and with partner organisations to develop relationships that build shared objectives and defines and addresses them fully and with some creativity in shared plans.
 (S11) CI26 Evidence of exceptional success and a degree of autonomy shown in undertaking a range of research-type tasks that have informed strategy and practice.
 (S12) CI27 Encourages and supports others to analyse and continually improve the quality of their practice in relation to a range of relevant standards.
 Uses critical reflection to consider effective solutions for the improvement of professional practice.
 (S13) CI28 Demonstrates a flexible and original approach to the building of collaborative relationships with children, young children and families to support the process of achieving service improvement, and evaluates progress of agreed objectives.
+(S14)

+Amplification

+- Statutory frameworks could include:

+- Children Act

+- o Working together to safeguard children

+- o Keeping children safe in education

+- o Children and Families Act

+- o Equality legislation

-(S14) Ampli fication Statutory frameworks could include: Children Act Working together to safeguard children Keeping children safe in education Children and Families Act Equality legislation United Nations Convention on the Rights of Child (UNCRC) Education Act Ofsted Requirements
+- o United Nations Convention on the Rights of Child (UNCRC)

+- Education Act

+- Ofsted Requirements

 - Associated issues could include:

 - Changes to legislation

 - Lack of flexibility

 - o Dated

 - Working practices could include:

-- Policies, procedures, and guidelines relating to the legislation as relevant
+- o Policies, procedures, and guidelines relating to the legislation as relevant

 - Theories and concepts relating to developing and implementing improvement could include:

-- Theories of change Bridges, Kubler-Ross
+- o Theories of change Bridges, Kubler-Ross

 - o Growth

-- o Progress
+- Progress

-- Positive change
+- o Positive change

 - Relevant theories of intervention could include:

-- o Physical intervention techniques
+- Physical intervention techniques

 - Social Pedagogy

 - o CARE model (Children and Residential Experiences)

 - o Sanctuary Model

-- PACE (Playfulness, Acceptance, Curiosity and Empathy)
+- o PACE (Playfulness, Acceptance, Curiosity and Empathy)

-- o Attachment theories
+- Attachment theories

 - Actively encourages the participation of children, young people and families in service improvement through a variety of strategies that prioritise their voices and experiences.
 This could include:

-- creating a culture of participation by empowering service users to provide their feedback
+- o creating a culture of participation by empowering service users to provide their feedback

-- \circ $\$ using effective communication such as face-to-face meetings and surveys
+- o using effective communication such as face-to-face meetings and surveys

-- \circ $\;$ creating panels where parents and/or carers can share suggestions
+- $\circ\quad$ creating panels where parents and/or carers can share suggestions

-- \circ $\;$ implementing changes based off feedback from children, young people and families
+- o implementing changes based off feedback from children, young people and families

 - Research-type tasks could include:

-- Planning evidence of change and outcomes
+- o Planning evidence of change and outcomes

 - Change management

 - Self-improvement plans

-- Children's voice and feedback plans and protocols
+- o Children's voice and feedback plans and protocols

 - Self-reflection (Gibbs, Kolb, theories and cycles)

 - Staff meetings and reviews